My favourite places to visit in Prague in May 2024, including travel tips, weather and what to pack when you are heading off to Prague in spring.

 Walk in the park

-Now that the weather is warmer, Prague gardens, which were closed for winter are starting open its gates.
+Now that the weather is warmer, Prague gardens, which were closed for winter are starting open their gates.
 May is the perfect month to see flowering lilac trees, cherry trees or late magnolia trees which are pretty much everywhere in Prague.

-It’s an amazing baroque garden built into the slopes of the Petrin Hill.
+It’s an amazing baroque garden built into the slopes of the Petrin Hill, where you can also find the Hunger Wall.
 It’s not a big garden, but the views are amazing.
 The garden is open from April to October, every day from 10 am to 6 pm and tickets are 80 Kc.

 Prague Spring – Classical Music Festival